Barclays denies making "illegal payment" for Saudi license

-DUBAI/JEDDAH, Saudi Arabia Nov 17 Barclays did not make any "illegal payment" to win a banking license in Saudi Arabia, the bank said in a statement in response to a newspaper report last week that said U.S. authorities were looking at whether improper payments were made.
+DUBAI/JEDDAH, Saudi Arabia Barclays (BARC.L) did not make any "illegal payment" to win a banking license in Saudi Arabia, the bank said in a statement in response to a newspaper report last week that said U.S. authorities were looking at whether improper payments were made.

 "The board of directors of Barclays Saudi Arabia and its executive management takes the issue raised by the media very seriously," the bank said on Saturday.